 Photo credited to Michael Collins and Marty Syjuco

 I remember getting the shock of my life when somebody told me, "You still remember Larrañaga?
 He was innocent!" in Cebuano.
 I replied with a "Huh?"
 It seemed too good to be true.
 After I heard it, I checked out Give Up Tomorrow (read my review here) sometime before the badly made movie Jacqueline Comes Home came out in 2018.
 I decided to check the movie a few years later out of boredom but it was more boring than the rainy evenings (read my review here).
 I even had a friend (will not mention his name to protect his privacy) who was with Francisco Juan "Paco" G. Larrañaga on that night.
 The photo above couldn't be manipulated at all.
-If one is in doubt, why not have the photos checked for authenticity than just jump into the conclusion?
+If one is in doubt, why not have the photos checked for authenticity than just jump to the conclusion?

 The Chiong Sisters went missing on July 16, 1997.
 Paco was later rounded up as one of the suspects in a crime that happened on July 16, 1997.
 Where was Paco at that time?
 Paco, while a resident of Cebu, was in Manila during that time.
 It was said that Paco allegedly attempted to kidnap a certain Rochelle Virtucio.
 If I'm not wrong, Paco admitted to that crime.
 Based on the details given, it's a poorly orchestrated kidnapping attempt.
 Paco was already known to be a bad boy in Cebu, something he also admitted during the Dong Puno interview, as shown in Give Up Tomorrow.
-However, I heard it was dismissed possibly because Paco, he had a bad reputation, was studying in Quezon City.
+However, I heard it was dismissed possibly because Paco, who had a bad reputation, was studying in Quezon City.
 If so, where are the identities of the other unruly teenagers who were with Paco during that time?
 None of those included Davidson Rusia and the Uy brothers, James Anthony and James Andrew.
 Paco and Josman Aznar (who's five years older than Paco) knew each other but not Davidson.
 Also, Josman's original case was drug possession and illegal possession of firearms.

 People may do Ad Hominems on me, and maybe even law students will say, "Are you smarter than the Supreme Court or us lawyers?"
 Just because I'm not smarter than them or I'm writing using a free domain, doesn't automatically make me wrong!
 Just because someone is using a paid domain doesn't mean they're automatically right.
 However, I do sometimes ask the question if they're smarter than the late Lee Kuan Yew or Kishore Mahbubani, whenever they quote from Atty.
 Hilario G. Davide Jr. Speaking of Atty.
 Davide, he was also involved in the Supreme Court of the Philippines.
 Davide's wife was a relative of the Chiong Sisters.
 Could that relation have caused Paco's appeal to be turned down despite the plea to have a DNA test of the body, which may not even be Marijoy's?
 Even if the body was Marijoy's--a second test wouldn't hurt to be sure.
 DNA testing and any other tissue samples may also prove Paco didn't do the crime.